 White Horse is also wild horse country as is much of this part of Nevada and evidence of the wild horses can be seen in quite a few places.

 Getting ThereFrom Wendover, take alt US 93 south to White Horse Pass, about 30 miles or so.
 After cresting the pass, drop down to a road (see map) and turn off on the signed Kinsley Mountain road.
 Follow this road as it heads south and contours around the mountain.
 One key junction that you need to look for is where the main road will turn right and head for a mountain with an antenna structure on it.
 Take the lesser road that goes straight ahead and that will then turn left a bit, watching for the jeep track (which is in good shape).
-It is about 11 miles to this jeep track.
+It is about 11 miles to this jeep track from US 93.
 Take the jeep track for not quite a mile and park when you see the key ridge that will take you close to the summit (see pic)